tdiprima/ML-Python-Projects/TensorFlow/image_segmentation/explain-code.md

     model.compile([...])
 ```

-In this example, we set the `num_workers` variable to 4 to indicate that we have **4 worker nodes.**
+* We set the `num_workers` variable to 4 to indicate that we have **4 worker nodes.**

-We then create a `MultiWorkerMirroredStrategy` object with this value, which will enable us to distribute the training across multiple worker nodes.
+* We then create a `MultiWorkerMirroredStrategy` object with this value, which will enable us to distribute the training across multiple worker nodes.

-Finally, we **build and compile** the model within the distribution strategy scope using `strategy.scope()`, which will ensure that the model is replicated and trained in parallel across all the worker nodes.
+* Finally, we **build and compile** the model within the distribution strategy scope using `strategy.scope()`, which will ensure that the model is **replicated and trained in parallel** across all the worker nodes.

 ## Nope.

 `_CollectiveAllReduceStrategyExperimental.__init__()` got an unexpected keyword argument 'num_workers'

+<span style="color:red;">I ain't usin' that, I'm usin' MultiWorkerMirroredStrategy.</span>

-The CollectiveAllReduceStrategyExperimental is a TensorFlow strategy that can be used for distributed training.
-However, it does not have a num_workers argument in its constructor.
+The `CollectiveAllReduceStrategyExperimental` is a TensorFlow strategy that can be used for distributed training.
+However, it does not have a `num_workers` argument in its constructor.

-The CollectiveAllReduceStrategyExperimental strategy uses all available devices on a single machine to perform synchronous training.
-When using this strategy, there is no need to specify the number of workers since it automatically uses all available devices.
+The `CollectiveAllReduceStrategyExperimental` strategy **uses all available devices** on a single machine to perform synchronous training.

+When using this strategy, there is **no need to specify** the number of workers since it automatically uses all available devices.
-Here's an example of how to use CollectiveAllReduceStrategyExperimental:

 ```python
 import tensorflow as tf